mtlynch/mtlynch.io/content/notes/nix-dev-environment/index.md

 For the past six years, [I've managed my development environments with Ansible](/notes/nix-first-impressions/#the-problems-with-ansible), and that's worked okay.

-For every software project I have, I create a dedicated virtual machine and associated Ansible playbook for configuring the server with all of my dependencies.
+For every software project I have, I create a dedicated virtual machine and associated Ansible playbook for configuring the VM with all of my dependencies.

 The problem is that when I want to experiment with something for a few minutes, I'm not that excited to spin up a whole VM, write a playbook, and then wait 10-20 minutes for Ansible to provision the server.